 When Route 9W was clear of cars, I lurched up the embankment, shoved the ladders under the train, and was clear, the silos and warehouses of the cement plant visible in the distance.

-The barbed-wire barrier encircled the whole of the plant’s main structure, the fanged strings on short poles that leaned outwards to snatch at people like yours truly.
+The barbed-wire barrier encircled the whole of the plant’s main structure, the fanged strings on short poles leaning outwards to snatch at people like yours truly.

-There was a weak point at the main gate where the poles stood straight up, so I shuffled the ladder up to it, then grabbed the second ladder and hauled it up the first with me, swung it over, and descended onto the plant’s grounds.
+There was a weak point at the main gate where the poles stood straight up, so I shuffled the ladder up to it, then grabbed the second ladder and hauled it up the first ladder with me, swung it over, and descended down it onto the plant’s grounds.

-I was concerned some sort of security personnel saw me, and, not wanting to search for me, would simply knock down the ladder.
+I was concerned some sort of security personnel would see me on a monitor, and, not wanting to search for me, would simply knock down the ladder, trapping me inside.
 Or some jackass would just do it.
 There wasn’t much I could do about the ladder on the outside, but I shoved the second ladder behind some brush for safekeeping.

 Some of the buildings were many stories high and the weeks-old air they held was a good 30 degrees colder than outside.